 Your NSF ID will be the same nine-digit ID you used on FastLane.
 Click on “Forgot My NSF ID” and complete the NSF ID Lookup form.

-Your password will be the same one you used on FastLane.
-If you have forgotten your password, contact the appropriate person in your Sponsored Projects Office who has password reset authority to reset your password for you.
+Your password will be the same one you use on FastLane.
+If you have forgotten your password, use the Forgot Password link on the Log In page.

 Once you login, you can seamlessly access FastLane from the left navigation bar in Research.gov.
 For more information about Single Sign On, click here.